sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

     ![](images/securityposture1.png "overview security posture")

-1. On Microsoft Defender for Cloud page,Under cloud security click on **Regulatory compliance**. you can get insights into your compliance posture based on continuous    assessment of both Azure and hybrid cloud environments.
+1. On Microsoft Defender for Cloud page, under cloud security click on **Regulatory compliance**. you can get insights into your compliance posture based on continuous    assessment of both Azure and hybrid cloud environments.
 This tile shows the following standards which are **Azure Security Benchmark** and **Lowest compliance          regulatory standards**.

     ![](images/compliance.png "overview of regulatory compliance")